liquid-gaming/liquid-gaming.github.io/README.md

 ```
 npm run serve
 ```
-Note: For local development on Windows you may get "export" is not reconized.
-Replace the top of the Package.json to use "set" instead of "export".
-Then reun npm run serve again.
+For Windows Only: Replace package.json to use "set" instead of "export" at the top.
+Revert this before commmiting.
-Important: Do not commit this modification to the repo, instead discard it before submitting.
 ```
 "serve": "set NODE_OPTIONS=--openssl-legacy-provider && set UV_USE_IO_URING=0 && vue-cli-service serve",
 "build": "set NODE_OPTIONS=--openssl-legacy-provider && set UV_USE_IO_URING=0 && vue-cli-service build",